 - Splice connection should be through bolted.

-The last method is the utilized method of joining CMH girt ends.
+The last method is the utilized method of joining CMH Z-girt ends.
 The method interlocks the ends of the girts using the steel inserts in the flanges, creating a solid, continuous connection.
-Such a connection allows for thermal expansion, transfers all necessary loads across the girt, does not interfere with the insulation or wall plane, and does not require any additional components.
+Such a connection allows for thermal expansion, transfers all necessary loads across the Z-girt, does not interfere with the insulation or wall plane, and does not require any additional components.

-The CMH interlocking method of joining girt ends is the best practice.
+The CMH interlocking method of joining Z-girt ends is the best practice.

 Cladding/Substrate Attachment Methods